App for iOS & Android, 2023

 Hybrid App in Frontend

-Under the hood, I developed a web app using the Ionic Framework.
-Ionic itself is composed of Capacitor, an open source runtime environment for developing web-native apps, a frontend framework like React or Vue.js and custom Ionic components for the chosen frontend framework.
-Being a Vue lover, I took Ionic to hand with Vue.
+Under the hood, I developed a web application using the Ionic Framework.
+Ionic itself consists of Capacitor, an open source runtime for developing web-native applications, a frontend framework such as React or Vue.js, and custom Ionic components for the chosen frontend framework.
+Being a Vue enthusiast, I picked up Ionic with Vue.

-The idea behind Ionic components is to mimic the look of native Android and iOS apps.
-Since Wantalon has its own design style, hardly any components from Ionic were used.
+The idea behind Ionic components is to mimic the look and feel of native Android and iOS apps.
+Since Wantalon has its own design style, hardly any Ionic components were used.
 I created most of the controls myself.

-As a bundler for the web app, I use Vite.
-Over time, a kind of best-practice approach to web apps grew.
-Maybe I can reuse the core without business logic for another app or release it open source at some point.
+I use Vite as a bundler for the web app.
+Over time, a kind of best practice approach to web applications grew.
+Maybe I can reuse the core without the business logic for another app or release it as open source.

 Within the web app, we use Mapbox for the map views, among other things.